Stomach Cancer

 • This is an oral medication that combines three pharmacological compounds:

-• Tegafur becomes 5-FU when metabolized.
+• Tegafur becomes 5-fluorouracil (5-FU) when metabolized.
 5-FU can prevent the growth of cancer cells or result in cancer cell death.

 • Gimeracil inhibits 5-FU degradation, and sustains anti-tumour activity.